lucianolasala/Wild_boar_ENM/Environmental_data_processing.md

+## Environmental data processing

-### The following code creates raster layers modeling the (pixel-wise) distance between each location and pixels contaning water.
+The following code creates raster layers modeling the (pixel-wise) distance between each location and pixels contaning water.

 ``` r
 if(!require(tidyverse)){